i-MSCP/plugins/incubator/PhpSwitcher/README.md

 # perl /var/www/imscp/gui/plugins/PhpSwitcher/PhpCompiler/php_compiler.pl --help
 ```

-##### Supported PHP versions
+#### Supported PHP versions

 Supported PHP versions are: **php-5.2**, **php-5.3**, **php-5.4**, **php-5.5** and **php-5.6**.

-The versions that are supported by the PHP compiler are the last versions which were available when this plugin version
+The versions supported by the PHP compiler are the last versions which were available when this plugin version has been
-has been released.
-This means that by default, the PHP versions provided by this script can be lower than the last
+released.
+This means that by default, the PHP versions provided by this script can be lower than the last released
-released versions on the PHP site.
+versions on the PHP site.
 In such case, you can use the **--force-last** command line option which tells the
-PHP compiler to download the last released versions for the specified PHP versions.
-However, you must be aware that the
+PHP compiler to download the last released versions.
+However, you must be aware that the PHP compiler could fail to
-PHP compiler could fail to apply the set of Debian patches on new versions.
-In such a case, you should create a ticket
+apply the set of Debian patches on new versions.
+In such a case, you should create a ticket on our bug tracker using the
-on our bug tracker using the output that is provided by the PHP compiler.
+output that is provided by the PHP compiler.

-#### Registration through PhpSwitcher
+## Configuration

+### Registering a PHP version in PhpSwitcher

 1. Login into the panel as administrator and go to the PhpSwitcher interface ( settings section )
-2. Create a new PHP version with the following parameters:
+2. Create a new PHP version with that kind of parameters:

 <table>
 	<tr>